 1. Upfront Fees

-The scammers will encourage you to pay for an upfront fee to access a list of assignments, or apply to companies looking for envelope stuffers.
+The scammers will encourage you to pay a fee up front to get a list of assignments or apply to companies looking for envelope stuffers.

 When you hand over your hard-earned money (usually around $30), you’ll discover that there are no assignments to complete, and no companies looking to hire you.

-And you also just gave your personal and banking information over to a criminal.
+And you also just gave your personal and banking information over to a scammer.
 Not good.

 With this kind of scam, you’ll still be required to pay a fee for either a starter kit or job details.